AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/lifecycle/ios.md

 <InlineAlert variant="warning" slots="text"/>

 In version 4 of the iOS SDK, this implementation was completed automatically. <br/><br/>When upgrading to the Experience Platform SDK, you must add code to continue collecting Lifecycle metrics.
-For more information, see [Manual Lifecycle Implementation](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/manual-lifecycle-implementation).
-FIX LINK
+For more information, see [Manual Lifecycle Implementation](../../upgrade-platform-sdks/lifecycle.md).

 ## Implementing Lifecycle metrics in iOS